rsyncOSX/RsyncUIHTML/README.md

 FeedKit reads the RSS feeds, RichText displays the feeds as HTML.
 The application is developed by SwiftUI and the source is a few lines of code.
 The real work is by the two external libraries.

-RsyncUIHTML is built for macOS 13 and later.
+RsyncUIHTML is built for macOS 14.

 ![](images/rsyncuihtml.png)